thekordy/ticketit/README.md

 7. close / reopen statuses
 8. nice admin dash with charts [optional]
 9. public issue opening (no registered user required) with captcha and tracking code [optional] [new]
+10. Multiple themes, to provide users with multiple options such as lite theme without javascript, another with vue.js, also developers can create their own theme for Ticketit without the need to overwrite the default views files. [optional]

 [optional] means it could be turned on/off in config files, the rest should belong to core functionality.
-The list might not be complete, feel free to edit my comment to improve it.